BradyVolpe/iperf3-speedtest/README.md

 ## Overview

-1. **Server Script (`iperf3_server.sh`)**: Runs an `iperf3` server, continuously checks its status, and restarts the server if it stops or becomes unresponsive.
+1. **Server Script (`iperf3_server.sh`)**: Runs multiple instances of an `iperf3` server on different ports, continuously checks their status, and restarts them if they stop or become unresponsive.
-2. **Client Script (`iperf3_client.sh`)**: Runs an `iperf3` client to generate upstream and downstream UDP traffic, monitors its performance, and restarts the client test periodically based on a specified duration.
+2. **Client Script (`iperf3_client.sh`)**: Runs multiple `iperf3` clients for different interfaces, each configured to either transmit or receive UDP traffic, and monitors their performance.

 ## Requirements